How to remove rust stains from just about anything

 If there’s one subject that shows up in my inbox more often than any other, it has to be rust.
 Ugly, orange-ish stains on tubs, showers, toilets, washing machines, sinks and even stainless steel.

-One reader (who shall remain nameless, as I hopelessly have misplaced your message) wrote tiny rust marks have appeared on his new stainless steel refrigerator.
+One reader (who shall remain nameless, as I have hopelessly misplaced your message) wrote that tiny rust marks have appeared on his new stainless steel refrigerator.
 Sadly, the manufacturer considers this a cosmetic issue, so the warranty does not apply.

-So today, for my nameless friend, plus all others who have written about annoying rust problems in the kitchen and bathroom, I have a story followed by a very effective, if not exciting, solution.
+So today, for my nameless friend, plus all others who’ve written about annoying rust problems in the kitchen and bathroom, I have a story followed by a very effective, if not exciting, solution.

 The year was 1882.
 The setting: Indianapolis.
 A chemist took a break from his scholarly endeavors to cook up a pan of rhubarb, that sour but hardy vegetable, common in the gardens of yore.